What is Chargeback Fraud?

 Chargeback fraud is simply an instance of an illegitimate dispute of a purchase.
 For example, if a fraudster knowingly and purposely purchases something from a merchant but then later reports that it was a fraudulent purchase in order to get both the item from the merchant and dishonestly acquire a refund, that would be considered chargeback fraud.

 How is this different from other types of fraud?

 As one can imagine, there are other types of financial and credit card fraud, including carding attacks.
 However, there are also many other types of malicious activities that do not directly relate to consumer credit cards.
 These include but are not limited to account hijacking, cookie stuffing from affiliate partners, and ad fraud.
-Many of these activities harm both the everyday internet user, as well as many online businesses by draining their budgets, skewing their metrics, and warping their sources of truth.
+Many of these activities harm both everyday internet users, as well as many online businesses by draining their budgets, skewing their metrics, and warping their sources of truth.

 What are some examples of Chargeback Fraud?

-These are the transactions that are committed with mal intentions by fraudsters and bad actors on the internet.
+These are the transactions that are committed with malicious intentions by fraudsters and bad actors on the internet.
 These malicious users purposely make purchases and then knowingly contact a merchant or their bank to dispute them.

 This type of fraud can be best described as unintentional fraud.
 Friendly fraud occurs when someone innocently forgets they made a purchase or signed on to a subscription model.
 They then dispute the charge because they do not remember agreeing to it, even though they did.